Gulf of Bothnia: Geography

 Into the gulf flow a number of rivers from both sides; consequently, a salinity gradient exists from north to south.

 In the south the water is the normal brackish water of the Baltic Sea, but in the north, in the Bothnian Bay, the salinity is so low, from 0.4% near Kvarken to 0.2% in the northernmost part, that many freshwater fish such as the pike, whitefish and perch thrive in it.

 The gulf is a combination of the Bothnian Bay in the north and the Bothnian Sea in the south, separated by the Kvarken region with a water depth of around 25 m and a rate of land rising of almost 10 mm a year.
 Within 2000 years the bay is expected to separate from the rest of the gulf and become a freshwater lake.

 Being nearly fresh, the gulf is frozen over five months every year.
 The icing of the Baltic Sea begins and ends in the northern Gulf of Bothnia.
 Traffic restrictions for icebreaker assistance are typically in force for all the gulf from late January to late April and for the northernmost ports from the middle of December to the middle of May.

 Geology

 Geologically the Gulf of Bothnia is an ancient depression of tectonic origin.
 The depression is partly filled with sedimentary rock deposited in the Precambrian and Paleozoic.
 Nearby plains adjoining the gulf are part of the Sub-Cambrian peneplain.
 While being repeatedly covered by glaciers during the last 2.5 million years glacial erosion has had a limited effect in changing the topography.

-Ongoing post-glacial rebound is thought to result in splitting of the Gulf of Bothnia into a southern gulf and northern lake across the Norra Kvarken area in not less time than about 2,000 years.
+It is estimated that within about 2,000 years, ongoing post-glacial rebound will raise the seafloor in the Norra Kvarken area above water, splitting the Gulf of Bothnia into a southern gulf and northern lake.